 On the flip side, if you simply sit down and start writing whatever pops into your mind, you’ll spend more time writing ‘fluff’ than you need to.

 Templates.
 I’m tellin’ ya.
 They’re the best.

-2. Voice typing
+2. Get into voice typing

 I’m a recent convert to voice typing.

 When it first came out, dictation software sucked.
 Thankfully it’s become a lot better.
 And although I still need plenty of editing to correct the words that voice typing doesn’t catch, I’ve found that it’s made my first drafts much quicker to produce.